Skip to Content

 View this post on Instagram

 This chocolate stop is a bit more out there, literally.
-It’s located on the Sai Kung peninsula, over an hour northeast of downtown Hong Kong.
-But if you’re willing to make the trek out there, you’ll find a coffee & cacao roaster flexing their creative muscles in the form of coffee, ice cream, and inexplicably, bagels.
+It's located on the Sai Kung peninsula, over an hour northeast of downtown Hong Kong.
+But if you're willing to make the trek out there, you'll find a coffee and cacao roaster flexing their creative muscles in the form of coffee, ice cream, and inexplicably, bagels.

 While their cafe is open during regular hours, their chocolate tasting menu is available by reservation only.
 But even if you can’t snag a tasting spot, definitely head there for a bit of ice cream, perhaps Sage & Honey?
 Or Dark Cacao Sorbet?
 Or Mars Whisky?